jannikhst/dmx-raspberry-pi/README.md

 # Beer Pong Table Control via DMX / App

-This repository contains a small personal project that allows you to control a beer pong table using DMX LED strips.
-The project utilizes a DIY DMX API server and provides various scripts, models, and servers to facilitate the control and interaction with the LED strips.
-You can find a live demo of the web app at [https://yucca.pro](https://yucca.pro).
+This repository contains a small personal project that allows you to control a beer pong table that has built DMX LED stripes via the DMX Protocol.
+The project utilizes a DIY DMX API server and provides various scripts, models, and servers to facilitate the control and interaction with the LED stripes.
+You can find a live demo of a example client at [https://yucca.pro](https://yucca.pro).

 ## Repository Structure